 - Represented approximately 700 hundred hospitals as lead negotiators of a global settlement of the rural floor budget neutrality issue after having successfully overturned the rural floor budget neutrality adjustment to the inpatient PPS payment rates in the national lead case.
 630 F.3d 203 (D.C.
 Cir.
 2011).
 It has been reported that the global settlement involved payment of more than $4 billion to thousands of hospitals across the country.

-- represented a Massachusetts hospital in the first federal appellate decision invalidating HHS’s retroactive application of the agency’s current policy on the treatment of Medicare Part C patient days in the Medicare DSH payment calculation.
+- Represented a Massachusetts hospital in the first federal appellate decision invalidating HHS’s retroactive application of the agency’s current policy on the treatment of Medicare Part C patient days in the Medicare DSH payment calculation.
 657 F.3d 1 (D.C.
 Cir.
-2011); representing hospitals in the lead case challenging this change in DSH policy for periods after 2004 (D.D.C.
-Civil Action No. 10-1463).
+2011).

-- representing hospitals challenging provisions of Ruling 1498 on the DSH payment calculation.
+- Currently representing several hundred hospitals challenging provisions of Ruling 1498 on the DSH payment calculation.

 Representative Reimbursement Issues